JohnTyCa/The-SPN-Catalogue/README.md

 https://twitter.com/lab_shape
 https://bertamini.org/lab/index.html

+For issues relating to this tool, please raise an issue here, or email:

+John Tyson-Carr - HLJTYSON@LIVERPOOL.AC.UK

 ## Instructions

 1)  This tool was developed using MATLAB.
 However, we have compiled this tool into a standalone executable file that only requires MATLAB Runtime to run.
 MATLAB Runtime does not       require MATLAB to be installed.
 MATLAB Runtime is also royalty-free, and thus, it does not require a MATLAB license to be utilised.